Growing Hardy Carnivorous Plants

 Hardy carnivorous plants naturally grow in bogs and other wetlands where soil-nutrient resources are scarce.
 That’s why they resort to catching insects to get their “vitamins”.
 So, it should come as no surprise that certain growing conditions must be met to have success growing these plants.
 Thankfully, these conditions are not difficult to achieve.

 Here are some tips from a Sarracenia gardener, which I have implemented with good success.
 (This method is also suitable for growing all manner of hardy carnivorous plants.)
 Select a location in the sun and dig a pit about 18-inches deep and as wide as you want the bed.
 Then cover the pit with a pond liner and make small slits in the bottom of the liner to allow slow drainage.
 Sarracenias like soil to be consistently moist but not saturated.
 Then add a mixture of 3:1 ratio of Black Gold® Peat Moss to pumice.
 This has proved to be an ideal mix for plants planted both in the ground and slow-draining containers.

 A note of caution: do not use a potting mix with fertilizer.
 These plants do not need or like mix with added fertilizer.
 They get their nutrients from the insects they capture.
-In the case of Sarracenia, insects are attracted to a combination of scent and “drugged” edible deposits along the pitchers that make them fall inside where they are unable to escape due to the presence of slippery hairs that push them downward.
+In the case of Sarracenia, insects are attracted to a combination of scent and “drugged” edible deposits along with the pitchers that make them fall inside where they are unable to escape due to the presence of slippery hairs that push them downward.
 Once they fall to the bottom of the pitchers, they drown in secretions and are absorbed by the plant.

 Fun to Grow!